awillig/dcp-vardis/dcp-vardis-project/specification/dcp-datatypes.md

 ## Basic Transmissible Data Types

-The following basic data types can be used inside an implementation but are also included as fields in packets.
+The following basic data types can be used inside an implementation but are particularly included as fields in packets.
+The type names of transmissible data types end with `T`.
 Where relevant, we generally assume that these data types are transmitted in network byte order.

-- Stations have unique identifiers, which we refer to as **node identifiers**, and these are of fixed-length data type `NodeIdentifier` that is not specified here in detail.
+- Stations have unique identifiers, which we refer to as **node identifiers**, and these are of fixed-length data type `NodeIdentifierT` that is not specified here in detail.
 Such an identifier can be administratively assigned or the implementer chooses to use a data type already provided by the underlying wireless technology, like for example a 48-bit WiFi MAC address.
 A